DenysLins/omnistack-week-11/README.md

 To access the frontend in prod mode visit <http://localhost:3001>

-To acess the backend visit <http://localhost:3333/health>
+To access the backend visit <http://localhost:3333/health>